GreasyRooster1/QCode/README.md

-# QCodeAI
+# QCode

-Teaching students how to use AI effectively
+Teaching students how to code

 ## Gallery